ENROSQUE, LAPIZ, PLANEO, CALECITA

 Enrosque, from enroscar - to coil coil or twist, goes even further in the difficultly level.
 The man is leading the Follower around him but he suspends his pivot for 2-3 steps of the Follower, so his lead torques him into a corkscrew position, which he then releases to generate very sharp 'un-torquing action.
 The leader's free foot is not extended but instead hooked or coiled behind or in front of the standing/supporting leg.

-Calecita happens when one partner who becomes the center of the turn is being pivoted by the other one waking around her either forward, back, sideways, or in a grapevine or molinete pattern.
-It is a fairly simple step but requires a good understating of the spatial relationship between Leader and Follower.
+Calecita happens when one partner, who becomes the center of the turn, is pivoted by the other one, walking around her in a forward, backward, sideways, or grapevine or molinete pattern.
+It is a relatively simple step, but it requires a good understanding of the spatial relationship between the Leader and the Follower.

-If the Leader is doing the plane and has the Follower walking around, then the step becomes extremely difficult.
-On top of correctly judging the distance, the leader needs to keep his balance on one foot all while continuously transmitting his intention and leading the Follower into a chosen pattern around him.
+If the Leader is managing the plane and the Follower is walking around, then the step becomes extremely difficult.
+On top of correctly judging the distance, the leader needs to keep his balance on one foot, all while continuously transmitting his intention and leading the Follower into a chosen pattern around him.